 Electric car battery life is a key concern for new car buyers wondering whether they should make the change to an all-electric vehicle.
 If an electric car’s battery degrades, it will affect its range.
 So we asked more than a thousand electric car owners* to tell us about how well preserved, or not, their electric car’s battery is.

-With the government having called time on the sale of all petrol, diesel and hybrid cars by 2035 (or maybe earlier, depending on what you read), if you haven’t done so already, you’ll soon need to make the switch to an emissions-free vehicle.
+With the government having called time on the sale of all new petrol and diesel cars by 2030, and hybrid cars by 2035, if you haven’t done so already, you’ll soon need to make the switch to an emissions-free vehicle.
 The most readily available option is battery electric cars.

 Thankfully, the case for going electric has never been stronger.
 The problems of limited driving range are being addressed by manufacturers, with even relatively affordable models now able to travel more than 240 miles on a single charge (verified in our independent lab tests).